JannoEsko/sof2plus-engine/README.md

 cmake -S . -B build-x86_64-debug -DCMAKE_BUILD_TYPE=Release
 ```

 After that, head to the generated folder and just type `make`.
 That will build the engine based on the defined configuration.
+Setting up the builds is an one-time task and afterwards, whatever changes you perform or if you sync the repository, you can just head to your predefined folder and run `make` again.